Merrill J. Fernando

 Deshamanya Merrill Joseph Fernando (6 May 1930 – 20 July 2023) was a Sri Lankan businessman who was the founder and chairman of the Ceylon tea company Dilmah.
-He was known for introducing single-origin tea to an international market, and for conducting his business using the principles of social responsibility.
+He was known for promoting single-origin tea in the international market, and for conducting his business using the principles of social responsibility.

 Early life and education

 Merrill Joseph Fernando was born into a Catholic family 6 May 1930 in the village of Pallansena, near Kochchikade, in Negombo, British Ceylon, a village north of Colombo, the capital of Sri Lanka.
 After beginning at the Pallansena village school, then St Mary's in Negombo, he moved to Colombo, attending Maris Stella College and then St Joseph's College.

 He also studied for four years to be a priest, at the St. Aloysius seminary in Borella, but was eventually rejected by the brothers there as a candidate.

 He then went to London to train as a tea taster at Mincing Lane.
 While there, he noticed that tea was being mixed and blended but still marketed as pure Ceylon tea.
 The tea was bought cheaply, with branding and packaging taking place in Europe and the UK, returning small profits to Sri Lankan tea producers while middlemen (wholesalers and resellers, mainly a few large corporations) reaped the lion's share of the profits.